isb-cgc/readthedocs/docs/source/sections/progapi/Programmatic-API.rst

 `block diagram <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/_images/new-block-three-p.png>`_
 on the front page of this documentation.

-* The ISB-CGC API provides programmatic access to data and metadata stored in CloudSQL.
+* The **ISB-CGC API** provides programmatic access to data and metadata stored in CloudSQL.
 This includes information describing TCGA patients and samples, data availability, user-created cohorts, *etc.*  In this section of our documentation, you will find more details about using the ISB-CGC API.

-* Native Google APIs are used for optimized, high-speed programmatic access to molecular data in BigQuery, Google Cloud Storage, or Google Genomics.
-Code examples illustrating usage of these Google APIs are available in the `ISB-CGC code repositories on github <https://github.com/isb-cgc>`_.
+* Native **Google APIs** are used for optimized, high-speed programmatic access to molecular data in BigQuery, Google Cloud Storage, or Google Genomics.
+Code examples illustrating usage of these Google APIs are available in the ISB-CGC code `repositories <https://github.com/isb-cgc>`_ on github.
 Additional `Google Cloud Platform Documentation <https://cloud.google.com/docs/>`_ for some of the key technologies leveraged by the ISB-CGC platform can be found by following these links:

   + `BigQuery APIs & Reference <https://cloud.google.com/bigquery/docs/apis>`_
   + `Cloud Storage APIs & Reference <https://cloud.google.com/storage/docs/apis>`_